-Accident forms are completed on the College's 'Every' incident reporting portal.
+Accident forms are maintained and the Lead Nurse is responsible for ensuring that accident reports are passed to the Head of Compliance.
 Denstone College has a separate policy which explains the procedures that must be followed in the event of a medical emergency, together with access to appropriately qualified staff, i.e. Nurses, First Aiders, Paediatric First Aiders.
 We ensure that children do not have unsupervised access to potentially dangerous areas such as Science Laboratories, Art and DT, etc. Doors to these areas are kept locked at all times when not in use.
 All flammables are kept securely locked.
-Children do not have unsupervised access to the grounds yard, maintenance, and catering and domestic areas of the College.
+Children do not have unsupervised access to the grounds, maintenance, and catering and domestic areas of the College.